Psychtoolbox-3/psychtoolbox-3.github.com/docs/MacDisplaySettings.md

  newSettings.nightShiftSchedule='Off';
  newSettings.nightShiftManual=false;
  newSettings.showProfilesForThisDisplayOnly=false;
+ newSettings.profileRow=1; % Specify Profile by row.
- newSettings.profile='Display P3'; % Select Profile by name.
+ newSettings.profile='Display P3'; % Or, select Profile by name.
- newSettings.profileRow=1; % Specify Profile row, and ignore "profile" field.

  [oldSettings,errorMsg]=[MacDisplaySettings](MacDisplaySettings)(screen,newSettings)

- % Now use the display, and then restore the old settings as you found
+ Now use the display to run your experiment, and then restore the old
- % them.
-You can omit "screen" if you're working on the main screen (0).
+ settings as you found them.
+You can omit the "screen" specifier if you're
+ working on the main screen (i.e. 0).

  [MacDisplaySettings](MacDisplaySettings)(screen,oldSettings);